How HEAT Works

 Effect Triggered by What it does

-Burning Fire areas, fuel tank hits, fire-based abilities Deals 0.75% max HP every 0.25 s.
+Burning Fire areas, fire-based abilities Deals 0.75% max HP every 0.25 s.
 Lasts ~8 seconds.
-Removed by entering smoke or water.
+Removed by entering smoke.

-Irradiated Radiation areas, radiation-based shells and abilities Deals 0.75% max HP every 0.25 s and blocks all HP recovery.
+Irradiated Radiation areas Deals 0.75% max HP every 0.25 s and blocks all HP recovery.
 Lasts ~8 seconds.

-Jammed Interference areas, crew compartment hits, interference abilities Cannot activate abilities.
-Already-active abilities continue.
+Jammed Interference areas, interference abilities Affected vehicles cannot activate abilities.
+Already-active abilities end immediately, even if their own duration has not run out.
 Agent Traits are not affected.
-Removes Spotted state.
+If a source becomes Jammed, any Spotted states it applied are removed.
 Lasts ~4 seconds.

 Effects